Harikesh10/CODTECH-TASK4/README.md

 - Ensure the `bmi.csv` and `trained_model.sav` files are correctly placed in the same directory as `app.py`. 📂
 - If you're encountering issues with inputs, make sure to provide valid numbers for height and weight. 🧐

-## 📜 License 📜

-This project is licensed under the MIT License.
-See the LICENSE file for more details. 📃